kgreed/XAF_Non-Persistent-Objects-Editing-Demo/readme.md

 The [NonPersistentObjectSpace\.NeedSetModifiedOnObjectChanged](https://docs.devexpress.com/eXpressAppFramework/DevExpress.ExpressApp.NonPersistentObjectSpace.NeedSetModifiedOnObjectChanged?v=20.1) property is set to *true* to automatically mark non-persistent objects as modified when the *INotifyPropertyChanged.PropertyChanged* event is raised.

-We use a simplified [IDataStore](https://docs.devexpress.com/CoreLibraries/DevExpress.Xpo.DB.IDataStore) implementation as a storage for Non-Persistent Object data.
+We use a simplified implementation of [IDataStore](https://docs.devexpress.com/CoreLibraries/DevExpress.Xpo.DB.IDataStore) as storage for Non-Persistent Object data.

 ### Common Components